eic/epic-analysis/README.md

     - set any other settings (e.g., a maximum number of events to process, useful for quick tests)
     - execute the analysis
+  - the input is a config file, which contains a list of files to analyze together with settings such as beam energy and Q2 ranges; see [doc/example.config](doc/example.config) for an example config file and more details
   - the output will be a `root` file, filled with `TObjArray`s of histograms
     - each `TObjArray` can be for a different subset of events (bin), e.g.,